lmnzr/node-simple-microservice/README.md

-# Simple Web App with RabbitMQ Producer
+# Simple Web Microservice with RabbitMQ Producer

 Sample Code of Web App Microservices with RabbitMQ Producer